We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 While you may not need a lawyer to look over your WHS policy, it's worth seeking out professional help to have a final look over your document.
 A workplace safety lawyer can help you to tailor your WHS policy specifically to your business' needs and iron out any loopholes that may work against you further down the line.

-Find customisable WHS templates online
+Get access to customisable WHS policy templates online

 How do I write a WHS policy?